Pre-trip Guide: The Fishing

 The Giant peacock bass or “tucunaré” (Cichla temensis), also known as 'speckled', ‘three-barred’, ‘acu’ or ‘paca’ is the largest of all peacock bass species, reaching sizes of up to 30 pounds.
 This species is the primary target of trophy anglers and the focus of our Amazon peacock bass trips.
 Like all fishes, each successive age-group (year-class) is smaller in number than the previous, due to predation and natural mortality, thus fish size is typically described as a pyramid.
 Fish from 2 to 7 pounds are most common, while anglers can expect to encounter a significant percentage of fish ranging from 7 to 12 pounds.
 12 to18-pound fish are less common, and 20+ pounders are considered the holy grail of peacock bass fishing.
 Anglers are often confused by the unusually variable color and pattern changes demonstrated by Cichla temensis as they move through their cyclical life history stages in relation to each year’s flood-pulse (see Peacock Bass Definition for an explanation of their complex color and pattern variation).
 Three vertical black bars are usually visible (intensity varies from fish to fish) beginning just behind the pectoral fin and ending underneath the soft portion of the dorsal fin.
 Often, horizontal white spots are present (running along the top two thirds of the fish's body).
 On rare occasions, there are neither black bars nor horizontal speckles, but the mottled patch directly on it’s gill cover always remains a distinct characteristic.
 This species has not been successfully transplanted outside of the Amazon (except for the southern end of Lake Guri, Venezuela) due to its greater temperature sensitivity.

-The Butterfly peacock (Cichla orinocensis)- In Brazil, this spunky fighter is called “borboleto” (meaning butterfly in English).
+The Butterfly peacock (Cichla orinocensis) - In Brazil, this spunky fighter is called “borboleto” (meaning butterfly in English).
 This name has unfortunately caused great confusion among anglers due to the fact that a very different species is called butterfly in Florida.
 In the Amazon, Cichla orinocensis is found in the same Rio Negro basin tributaries as Cichla temensis, although they generally relate to somewhat more lentic (still) waters and shallower structure within those rivers.
 Its most obvious identifiers are three black, ocellated spots (about the size of a half dollar depending on the size of the fish) in place of it’s larger congeneric cousin’s black bars.
 It lacks opercular markings.
 “Borboletos” are quite aggressive and provide great fun on fly or conventional tackle.
-Average specimens run about 2 - 5 pounds and top out at about 12.
+Average specimens run about 2 - 5 pounds and generally top out at about 12 pounds.

 Note* — In the U.S., the “butterfly” name refers to an altogether different species introduced from Guyana to south Florida (Cichla ocellaris), hence many angler’s confusion.
 This Florida import has rather variable markings, but consistently displays a single black ocellus (eye-spot) ahead of the usual one on the tail.
 Cichla Ocellaris generally also displays an abdominal bar, while opercular markings are absent.
 This species is able to survive in subtropical Florida since it is a more cold-tolerant species, having come from the mountain rivers of Guyana.
 This species is not found in the central Amazon lowlands where we fish for peacock bass.